greendinosaur/flask-aws-template/README.md

 ### Step 11 - (Optional) Set-up an AWS S3 bucket to store feedback from the Contact Us page

 To fully use the contact-us page, you will need an AWS S3 bucket.
-Once you have one then set-up the following environment variables:
+Once you have one set-up, the following environment variables:

 ```commandline
 export CONTACT_US_FORMAT=S3